adtidiane/Nouabook/README.md

 It might take some time to get all installed

-NB: if installation of requirements are not successfull you need to install them one by one using
+NB: if installation of requirements are not successfull you need to install them one by one.

-`example: pip install -r django-taggit`
+`example: pip install django-taggit`

 * Create the database and tables.

 `python manage.py syncdb`

-Update the tables with migrations
+Update the DB with migrations

 `python manage.py migrate`

+create the migrations for elections app

+`python manage.py schemamigration elections --initial`

+Update the DB with migrations for elections app

+`python manage.py migrate elections`

+* Update Database concerning flatpages_i18n

+You need to update the DB follow the instruction [here](https://github.com/PragmaticMates/django-flatpages-i18n#installation) at point 6.

 ## Bringing elections from candideit.org

 Elections in VotaInteligente have a one-to-one relation with elections in candideit.org, so for your installation you'll first need to create an election in [candideit.org](http://candideit.org) and follow the next steps.

-Specifically for this installation we are not using popit (But we'll soon be doing so).
+Specifically for this installation we are not using popit.

 * Create the file votainteligente/local_settings.py with the following content.